alsuvic/epigenomics/README.md

 mkdir data/bigBed.files
 ```

 **Retrieve from a newly generated metadata file ATAC-seq peaks (bigBed narrow, pseudoreplicated peaks, assembly GRCh38) for stomach and sigmoid_colon for the same donor used in the previous sections.
-Hint: have a look at what we did here.
 Make sure your md5sum values coincide with the ones provided by ENCODE.**

 We get the link to download the metadate file from the experiments in ENCODE associated the following characteristics:

 Assay type: DNA accessibility

 Assay title: ATAC-seq

 Status: released

 Genome assembly: GRCh38

 Biosample term name: stomach AND sigmoid colon

 Then, we download the file.